 Superwinch vs. Warn

-Here are a few comparisons between popular winches from these two brands and a good reminder of the features you should look for when you choose the best winch for you.
+Here are detailed comparisons between popular winches from these two brands and a good reminder of the features you should look for when you choose the best winch for you.

 Superwinch LT3000ATV Winch

 Warn Vantage 3000 Winch

 WARN VR8000 Winch

 Spur Gear – Offering fast line speed and reliable winching, a spur gear often lacks the stability to hold loads which need a strong and functional brake system.

 Worm Gear – Not normally seen in electric offroad winches, the worm gear is best suited for industrial jobs.
 It pulls slower than the other types, but it very capable of lowering and holding loads.

 Planetary Gear – A hybrid of the two other gears, the planetary gear is lightweight, compact, and more affordable.
 Its only drawback is that it accumulates heat.